Skip to Content

 Sayings and Slang

 Most of our staff are bilingual, and at our office, you’ll hear a variety of Spanglish words.
-The correct word in Spanish is Empujar.
+The correct word in Spanish is Programa.

 Trailblazer